wgxli/whiteboard/README.md

 A simple whiteboard for scratchwork.
 Best used with a drawing tablet that has remappable buttons.

 ## Keyborad Shortcuts
-- A: Decrease pen size
+- -: Decrease pen size
-- B: Increase pen size
+- +: Increase pen size
 - C: Cycle between paper types
 - E: Clear whiteboard
 - G: Black pen